 The U.S. Department of Agriculture has been tracking the cost of raising a child since 1960, examining expenses by age of child, household income, and region of the country.
-According to the most recent data from the Expenditures on Children by Families report in 2015, a married, two-child, middle-income family (earning between $59,200 and $107,400 annually) will spend approximately $12,680 in the first year of their younger child's life.
-If you take into account an average annual inflation rate of 2.2 percent, as well as the fact that one-child households spend an average of 27 percent more on the single child, that $12,680 could be over $17,000 in a one-child, middle-income household in 2018.
+According to the most recent data from the Expenditures on Children by Families report in 2017, a married, two-child, middle-income family (earning between $59,200 and $107,400 annually) will spend approximately between $12,350 and $13,900 in the first year of their younger child's life.
+If you take into account an average annual inflation rate of 2.2 percent, as well as the fact that one-child households spend an average of 27 percent more on the single child, that $12,350 could be nearly $17,000 in a one-child, middle-income household in 2020.

 What exactly are you paying for with that $17,000?
 Before baby even arrives, you'll have to invest in some baby furniture (especially if this is your first addition to the family).
 The Bump estimates that you'll shell out about $2,000 for a nursery set, including the crib, changing table, rocker, and dresser.
 You'll also require a car seat (which costs an average of $175) and a stroller (which can vary dramatically in price, from a few hundred dollars to a thousand depending on the quality and type).